whistlegraph/2022.aesthetic.computer/README.txt

 ***Video Storage (Microphone)***
  - [⭐] Check to see what type of encoding mobile safari uses.
-  - [] Add more pointerevents to make a better button: https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events
- - [] Sidetrack: Hack in an SVG cursor really quick.
  - [] Make microphone recording button a bit nicer.
  - [] If not possible to change container quickly, then
  -    transcode everything into h264 mp4 files?
       https://stackoverflow.com/questions/62863547/save-canvas-data-as-mp4-javascript
  - [] Aside: Research scaling and other ffmpeg.wasm features.
  - [] Add some UI for uploading the file, so it's a choice.
+ - [] Add more pointerevents to make a better / final record button: https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events
  - [x] Fix microphone record button.
  - [x] Try to just upload the file directly here.
  - [x] Write a netlify serverless function and call it from the microphone